mantidproject/mantid/docs/source/interfaces/indirect/Crystal Field Python Interface.rst

                                             'ion0.IntensityScaling':3.0, 'ion1.IntensityScaling':2.0,
                                             'sp0.IntensityScaling':1.5, 'sp1.IntensityScaling':0.007})

-As in the single spectra case `IntensityScaling` values are fixed to the set value or to 1 if there is no setting.
+As in the single spectra case `IntensityScaling` values are initial values and default to 1 if there is no setting.
 The ties can either be added directly or by adding the corresponding `abundances` with a value per ion in the constructor.